ELEMENTS OF THEATRE AND LIVE ART PRODUCTION I

 1

-The course is part of the Master's Degree Program in Economics and Management of Arts and Cultural Activities that offers research methodologies and professional approaches to managing the arts.
-It provides depth knowledge of theatre, dance, and live art by introducing students to the principal theories governing their production and reception.
+The course is part of the Master's Degree Program in Economics and Management of Arts and Cultural Activities, offering research methodologies and professional approaches to managing the arts.
+It provides in-depth knowledge of theatre, dance, and live art by introducing students to the principal theories governing their production and reception.

-The students will be able to place theater, dance, and performance productions within the broader context of arts and cultural heritage.
-They will also be able to apply some key concepts of managerial management to these areas.
-During the course, they will learn to critically view a performance and to take notes from both the lectures and the reference texts to grasp the main concepts and develop analytical and synthesis skills.
-Finally, students will know how to use specialized vocabulary..
+Students will be able to situate theater, dance, and performance productions within the broader context of arts and cultural heritage.
+They will also be able to apply key managerial concepts to these areas.
+During the course, they will learn to critically analyze performances and take notes from both lectures and reference texts to grasp key concepts, while developing analytical and synthesis skills.
+Finally, students will learn how to use specialized vocabulary effectively.

 No prerequisites or basic knowledge of theatre are required to attend the course.

-The course will provide a depth knowledge of contemporary theatre, dance, and live art as forms of cultural heritage.
-Students will be confronted with a wide range of theatrical theories and performance practices starting from a selection of video recordings of theatre shows to analysing different genres, production processes and the mechanisms that regulate the reception of the audience.
-The terminology needed to understand the texts under scrutiny will be introduced and examined in class.
-For non-attending students, the program is the same.
-Still, a meeting with the professor is recommended before taking the final exam.
+The course will provide in-depth knowledge of contemporary theatre, dance, and performance art as forms of cultural heritage.
+Students will engage with a wide range of theatrical theories and performance practices, starting with a selection of video recordings of theatre shows and progressing to the analysis of different genres, production processes, and the mechanisms that influence audience reception.
+The terminology needed to understand the texts under scrutiny will be introduced and discussed in class.
+For non-attending students, the program remains the same; however, a meeting with the professor is recommended before taking the final exam.

 Christopher B. Balme, The Cambridge Introduction to Theater Studies, Cambridge University Press, 2008 (chapters 1, 2, 3, 4, 10, 11).